Elements Executive Committee

 - approves the appointments of the Principal Editors and Executive Editor of Elements;

-The Executive Committee consists of members (one per Participating Society), each of which is appointed annually (preferably on January 1st) by their respective Participating Society.
+The Executive Committee consists of members (one per Participating Society) are appointed by their respective Participating Society.
 The Participating Societies are responsible for the selection of their representative on the Executive Committee.
-Representatives are appointed annually for a one-year term, but to insure continuity, appointments should, in most cases, be renewed for periods of at least three years.
-Affiliated Organizations will not have membership on the Executive Committee.
+Affiliated Organizations do not have membership on the Executive Committee.

 Regolith and groundwater geochemistry with a focus on trace metal migration and improving techniques for mineral exploration.

 Soil chemistry and mineralogy, inorganic and organic carbon sequestration in the soils during biological weathering, fate and transport of organic contaminants in soils.